RENCI/pfasdata-backend/README.md

 After that data has been ingested run ingestPfasSamples.py by using the shell script ingestCommands.sh:

-./ingestCommands.sh
+ * ./ingestCommands.sh

-This will ingest data into the podm_sample data which is the central table in the PFAS Observation Data Model.
+This will ingest data into the podm_sample data which is the central table in PODM.
 To run ingestPfasSamples.py the following Python module need to be installed:

-pandas
+ - pandas
-psycopg
+ - psycopg
-argparse
+ - argparse
-dotenv
+ - dotenv

 # Create backup of DB using cronjob:

 The directory /pfasdata-backend/dbbackup, in this repo, contains files used to setup and run backups with a cronjob.
 These files are:

  - pd_backup_rotated.sh the script that creates rotating backups.
 This script is currently setup to for five day (removes sixth day) rotating backups.
  - pg_backup.config the script that configures how pd_backup_rotated.sh is run, including setting the days for the rotating backup